Chords2Cure

 Mila vividly remembers watching the first Chords2Cure concert in 2015 and was extremely moved by the kids' dedication to raising funds for Pediatric Cancer research.
 She officially joined C2C her freshman year of high school and will continue to perform, organize events, and participate with great enthusiasm.

-Now a freshman at Northwestern University, Mila is pursuing a theatre major with a concentration in acting.
+Now a Sophomore at Northwestern University, Mila is pursuing a theatre major with a concentration in acting.
 She has been proud to have performed in the past three C2C annual concerts and is thrilled to continue with C2C on the alumni board.

 Nathan Winthrop